Shaunlipy/ab-test/README.md

 #### Summary

-I didn't use Bonferroni correction since there aren't too many variables to test.
-Besides our acceptance criteria need significance for each evaluation metric, Bonferroni correction is not a good fit for this experiment.
+I didn't use Bonferroni correction.
+Besides all of our metrics must launch criteria, Bonferroni correction is not a good fit for this experiment.

 If we use more number of metrics, we are more likely to make type I error (falsely reject the null hypothesis when the null is true.
 So by introducing the Bonferroni correction, we can reduce this error by reducing alpha.